“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 The types differ, so the length and structure would not be the same, but you can look forward to a structure that keeps you wanting more and eager to learn.

 To choose edX or Udemy, you must consider course quality on both ends.
-This platform does better as it has more control over its online programs and the instructors in charge.
+This platform does better as it has more control over its online certificate programs and the instructors in charge.

 The best part of this platform is that, unlike Udemy, you can audit your courses for free before paying, making it easier to determine the course quality.
 You can also check the reviews of other learners.